makersacademy/bowling-challenge/README.md

         - }

-    * Next, caluclate bonus points for a strike and revise round total at the end of following frame or frames.
+    * Next, caluclate bonus points for a single strike and revise round total at the end of following frame.

+    * Next, caluclate bonus points for two strikes in a row and revise round totals at the end of following frames.

 =================

 ## Project Brief